biffbaff64/LughSharp/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+The project references the project ConsoleApp1 in my repository list, which is a temporary project for testing the framework.